cambiotraining/ml-unsupervised/setup.md

 * If you have your files in a different directory, please change the path in the `os.chdir()` command above accordingly.

+* [A template notebook](https://github.com/cambiotraining/ml-unsupervised/blob/main/course_files/data/teaching.ipynb) is also available to get you started.

 <!--
 ### Quarto